 Fellows are expected to take American Academy of Oral Medicine (AAOM) Academic Fellowship Exam.
 The examination is offered at the annual AAOM meeting, typically held in the month of April.
 Please visit the AAOM website for further information and eligibility criteria.

-Applications are due April 1st, 2019.
-In-person interviews will take place on April 8th, 2019.
+We currently do not have any openings for 2020.
 One position is available each year, beginning in June or October.
 Candidates must possess a DMD, DDS, or equivalent degree.
 All applicants must be U.S. citizens or permanent residents.
 Proof of citizenship and/or a green card must be provided before and interview will be granted.
 Completion of a hospital-based general practice residency (GPR) or equivalent is preferred.
 Applicants from countries in which English is not the primary language must provide an official Test of English as a Foreign Language (TOEFL) score report.
 Minimum acceptable score for admission to Harvard AGE programs is 95 on internet-based test with subcategory score minimums of Written 25, Spoken 24, Reading 21, Listening 17.

 Click here to fill out the admissions application.
 The Admissions Checklist will provide you with further details on the admissions requirements.
 More information about the admissions process can be found on the AGE Admissions page.